Getting The Most From The 2024 UK Corporate Governance Reforms

 The Future?

-It is, of course, true that exercising financial controls will typically be more labour-intensive.
-They require, for example, gathering evidence of execution, secure filing, positive control confirmation, testing of controls, and management reporting.
+Of course, executing financial controls will typically be labour-intensive.
+The controls require gathering evidence of execution, secure filing, positive control confirmation, testing of controls, and management reporting.

-So, How Does Successful SOx Design and Deployment Look?
+So, How Does Successful Control Design and Deployment Look?

-Successful SOx design and deployment relies on analysing where the organisation needs SOx controls and reviewing the associated risks.
-As a result, a good starting point is to look at materiality.
+Successful design and implementation depend on analysing where the organisation needs SOx controls and reviewing the associated risks.
+As a result, a good starting point is materiality.
 After all, a control framework gives assurance of “materially correct” financial statements.
-Therefore, the more material the numbers flowing through an account, or set of accounts, or process, the greater the likelihood you will need to assure material correctness.
+Therefore, the more material the numbers flowing through an account, set of accounts, or process, the greater the likelihood you will need to assure material correctness.

 A Straightforward Example: